MoneyTools/MyMoney.Net/docs/Reports/TaxReport.md

 The "Reports" menu contains an "Income Tax Report" and a "W3 and Other Tax Forms" report.

 ### Income Tax Report
-The income tax report provides the following options to select the year, and specify how you want the details to be reported and whether to show capital gains only.
+The income tax report provides the following options to select the year, and specify how you want the details to be reported and whether to show data for investment accounts only.
+It will skip tax free or tax deferred investment accounts (like your 401k).

 ![](../Images/Tax%20Report1.png)